Reportable Segments and Geographic Information

 |Reportable Segments and Geographic Information||REPORTABLE SEGMENTS AND GEOGRAPHIC INFORMATION

-The Services segment offers services for managing the construction of biomass-based diesel production facilities and managing ongoing operations of third-party plants and collects fees related to the services provided.
+The Services segment offers services for managing the construction of bio-based diesel production facilities and managing ongoing operations of third-party plants and collects fees related to the services provided.
 The Company does not allocate items that are of a non-operating nature or corporate expenses to the business segments.
 Revenues from services provided to other segments are recorded by the Services segment at cost.

 The following table represents the significant items by reportable segment: